dbp/website/essays/2018-01-01-home-backups.markdown

     hover below 60%, which leaves a very healthy buffer for anything else that's going on (or periodic little jumps), and regardless, more threads don't seem to get it to work faster.
-The documentation on how to use the command-line version is a little sparse, but once I figured out that to configure it to connect automatically to my B2 account I needed a file `.duplicacy/preferences` that looked like (see `keys` section; the rest will probably be written out for you if you run `duplicacy` first; alternatively, just put this file in place and everything will be set up):
+The documentation on how to use the command-line version is a little sparse (there is a GUI version that costs money), but once I figured out that to configure it to connect automatically to my B2 account I needed a file `.duplicacy/preferences` that looked like (see `keys` section; the rest will probably be written out for you if you run `duplicacy` first; alternatively, just put this file in place and everything will be set up):

     ```
     [